Will French residents travelling with pet dogs to the UK next year have to obtain a rabies titration test for their pet?

 However an issue may arise for returning to the EU, ie. France, and this will depend on whether or not the UK is deemed a ‘listed’ country, under ‘part 1’ or ‘part 2’ of EU regulation 577/2013's annexe on pet travel.

 The rules for pet travel from listed countries are simpler than those for ‘unlisted’, and are simplest if the country is placed on list 1.
 How a country is designated depends on agreement by the EU authorities.

-The UK has made a request to be listed under part 1, but it is waiting for a decision by the European Commission.
+The UK has made a request to be listed, but it is waiting for a decision by the European Commission.
 A commission spokesman was unable to provide any information on the progress of this but said "the process is ongoing".

 Note firstly that a British-issued EU pet passport will not, in any case, be considered a valid document for entering France with a pet from January 1, 2021, so if you are using a British document you may wish to change if for a French-issued one to minimise potential paperwork complications on return.